-- Patient Navigation Program (PNP)
+- Patient Navigation Research Program (PNRP)

-The PNP was developed to help guide cancer patients from underserved populations through the complex journey of seeking treatment and overcoming language, financial, and cultural barriers that often undermine their care.
-The PNP places patients in contact with trained, culturally sensitive health care workers, or "navigators," from local communities.
+The PNRP was developed to help guide cancer patients from underserved populations through the complex journey of seeking treatment and overcoming language, financial, and cultural barriers that often undermine their care.
+The PNRP places patients in contact with trained, culturally sensitive health care workers, or "navigators," from local communities.
 Navigators help minority cancer patients obtain accurate information about their diagnosis and treatment procedures, assist in gaining access to hospitals and clinics, provide guidance on financial assistance, and help with tracking their medical records and obtaining prescriptions.

 - Southern Community Cohort Study